 The Campus Operations Manager maintains a record of these tests and training exercises, including a description of them, the dates and times they were held and an indication of whether they were announced or unannounced.
-In connection with at least one such test each year, the University will distribute to its students and employees information to remind them of the University's emergency response and evacuation procedures.
+In connection with at least one such test each year, the University will publish information to remind students and employees of the University's emergency response and evacuation procedures.